 Hujaboy : I was born in Jerusalem but currently living in Tel Aviv, Israel.
 I started making music in 1997 with music tracker software.
 After doing mandatory army service I went backpacking in India.
 I spent a month in Goa and except for a couple of parties that had amazing music, like the defunct Flying Rhino crew when Dragonfly and GMS were 17.
 However most of the DJs played at the other parties played really crappy music and there was no mixing, just DAT tapes.
 I was really disappointed that everything was so cheesy, and I decided to be a DJ.
 Weird, huh?

-Psymedia : You’ve been pretty steady with your Hujaboy albums, having released one every year from 2006-2011 except for 2010.
+Psymedia : You’ve been pretty steady with your Hujaboy albums over the years.

 Hujaboy : Well, I’m not planning to release a new Hujaboy album.
 I think EP’s are better in this digital era.
 I’m working on so many projects and I feel it’s much more fun making different EPs all the time in various genres.

 Psymedia : Which album was the hardest to write, and why?

 Hujaboy : My self-titled Hujaboy album from 2002 was most definitely the hardest.
 It was most of all technological stuff.
 Back then the PC’s were unstable and CD burners were 1x speed.
 Plus I didn’t know how to mix that well and had a lot of help from the HOMmega gang back in the day.
 So thanks to Moshe (Xerox) who gave me his studio, DJ Goblin (Psysex), Yuli (Perfect Stranger) and Ido Ophir (Domestic) for helping with mixing the first album sounded quite good.
 Also, I used to smoke a lot of weed, which made everything much slower [laughs]

 Psymedia : What’s the key to maintaining a signature sound?